Immunity and Serum Neutralization Titers for Cattle

 Innate immunity is the capability an animal is born with to respond to an antigen intrusion.
 The body is born with a very general response that will neutralize or at least respond to an antigen when introduced.
 Innate immunity has many components, like physical barriers such as skin, mucus membranes, and stomach acids to name a few; there are frontline responses on the cellular level as well.
 Innate immune responses are usually very general and do not target specific antigens.

 Acquired immunity is a much more specific response.
 This response occurs at the cellular level and involves many systems, including the lymphatic system, white blood cells, and local cells in the area of exposure.
-Acquired immunity is added to and fine tuned throughout a lifetime.
+Acquired immunity is being refined, added to and enhanced throughout a lifetime.

 In order to produce antibodies, the immune system must be exposed to an antigen, which results in the production of a particular antibody.
 This exposure can be from natural exposure or vaccination.
 When the body is exposed to an antigen, many processes are engaged to produce antibodies against that antigen.
 How and where in the body a particular antigen is presented to the immune system can influence the antibody production.
 These principles are the basis for the types, routes, and frequency of administration of vaccines.
 We have learned to manipulate the immune response and prepare an animal’s body for the possibility of re-exposure to a particular antigen.